pedrocvm/weather_app/README.md

 	</kbd>
 </p>

-A Toggle Button has been added to perform unit conversion from Celsius to Fahrenheit and vice versa.
+<p>A Toggle Button has been added to perform unit conversion from Celsius to Fahrenheit and vice versa.</p>

 <p align="center">
 	<kbd>